Water in London

 Environment Agency and Canal & River Trust

-- Representing Canal & River Trust in arbitration proceedings with Bristol Water connected with its largest supply of water.
+- Representing Canal & River Trust in unique arbitration proceedings connected with Bristol Water’s largest supply of water.

 Other key lawyers: